-Objective #7: Determine if management of the School District is following Board approved procurement policies and procedures and ensuring the maximum extent possible that the tax funds are expended efficiently and economically.
+Objective #7: To determine if management of the School District is following Board approved procurement policies and procedures and ensuring to the maximum extent possible that the tax funds are expended efficiently and economically.

 Procedures: We obtained a copy of the School District's procurement and bid policies, including construction contracts.
-We tested 6 of 14 construction bids entered into during the year to ensure the all policies set in place by the Board are being followed and SPLOST funds were spent efficiently and economically.
+We tested 29 individually significant items and a sample of 70 of the remaining 467 expenditures to ensure all policies set in place by the Board are being followed.